amejiarosario/amejiarosario.github.io/source/_drafts/big-o-notation-and-time-complexity-to-speed-up-your-algorithms.md

   ## odd or even

-  Find if a number is odd or even
+  Find if a number is odd or even.

   ```js
     function isEvenOrOdd(n) {